My Love (Paul McCartney and Wings song): Release

 The single topped the US Billboard Hot 100 for four weeks and peaked at number nine on the UK Singles Chart.
 The song also went to number one on Billboards Easy Listening chart for three weeks.
 On the Billboard Hot 100, it was demoted by George Harrison's "Give Me Love (Give Me Peace on Earth)" in late June, marking the first time since 25 April 1964 that the Beatles had occupied the top two positions on the chart, and the only occasion that any of its former members have done so as solo artists.
 The popularity of "My Love" also contributed to the commercial success of Red Rose Speedway, which became the first of five consecutive Wings albums to top the Billboard LPs chart; according to author Bruce Spizer, it was "the song that sold the album".
 The single was certified Gold by the Recording Industry Association of America on 9 July, for sales of over one million copies.
 Billboard ranked "My Love" at number five on its Year-End Hot 100 singles of 1973 chart.

 The song was subsequently included on the 1978 Wings compilation album Wings Greatest.
 It has also appeared on the McCartney compilations All the Best!
-(1987), Wingspan: Hits and History (2001), Pure McCartney (2016) and on the 2022 box set The 7" Singles Box.
+(1987), Wingspan: Hits and History (2001), Pure McCartney (2016), Wings (2025) and on the 2022 box set The 7" Singles Box.
 A live version from Wings' 1976 US tour, with McCullough's replacement, Jimmy McCulloch, on lead guitar, was released on the Wings over America triple album.
 McCartney has since included live performances of the song on his albums Paul Is Live (1993), Back in the World (2002) and Good Evening New York City (2009).